-During the year, presales/sales for the property projects in Hong Kong contributed cash inflows of approximately HK\$2,890 million to the Group, mainly from Manor Hill.
-Furthermore, the Group recorded approximately HK\$815 million cash inflows mainly from presales/sales of various development projects in Mainland China.
+During the year, sales for the property projects in Hong Kong contributed cash inflows of approximately HK\$1,330 million to the Group, mainly from sales of Manor Hill.
+Furthermore, the Group recorded approximately HK\$2,095 million cash inflows from presales/sales of various development projects in Mainland China, mainly from presales of Le Cove City, Wuxi.